 Nearly half of Brits admit to not speaking the local language when abroad

-Those who do speak a foreign language abroad feel happier (36 per cent)1 and proud of themselves (20 per cent)1.
-It’s also been revealed that whilst Brits are jetsetters, with almost half (48 per cent)1 of the nation regularly travelling abroad at least once per year, a similar number (42 per cent)1 don’t try to speak the local language abroad because they feel like they just aren’t good at languages.
+Those who do speak a foreign language abroad feel happier (36 per cent) and proud of themselves (20 per cent).
+It’s also been revealed that whilst Brits are jetsetters, with almost half (48 per cent) of the nation regularly travelling abroad at least once per year, a similar number (42 per cent) don’t try to speak the local language abroad because they feel like they just aren’t good at languages.

-While it’s often noted that Brits may not always learn the local dialect, according to the latest research from Heathrow Express, more than two in five Brits (43 per cent)1 do try to at least learn key phrases to get by.
-Some (29 per cent)1 go further by attempting key phrases and more than one in 10 (12 per cent)1 go as far to learn as much as possible and speak as fluently as possible when abroad.
+While it’s often noted that Brits may not always learn the local dialect, according to the latest research from Heathrow Express, more than two in five Brits (43 per cent) do try to at least learn key phrases to get by.
+Some (29 per cent) go further by attempting key phrases and more than one in 10 (12 per cent) go as far to learn as much as possible and speak as fluently as possible when abroad.

-With historical landmarks (50 per cent)1 uncovered as the most common hotspots Brits look to visit when travelling to another country, followed by places to try local delicacies (30 per cent)1, Heathrow Express is empowering passengers to learn how to speak the local language of their upcoming destination with its latest offering.
+With historical landmarks (50 per cent) uncovered as the most common hotspots Brits look to visit when travelling to another country, followed by places to try local delicacies (30 per cent), Heathrow Express is empowering passengers to learn how to speak the local language of their upcoming destination with its latest offering.

 Wouter Corduwener, self-taught 29-language polyglot said: “It’s always been my goal to help motivate people to try to speak foreign languages.
 Whenever I speak to travellers they always tell me how much they enjoy speaking the local language and how they love to find hidden gems they’d never have discovered if they didn't have the confidence to ask locals.”